JasmineMontrichard/Checkerboard/README.md

 </div>

 ### Background
 The purpose of this project was to experiment with JavaFX graphics and the tools it provides.
-This JavaFX Applications draws a checkerboard consisting of checkered red and black squares.
+This JavaFX Application draws a checkerboard consisting of checkered red and black squares.
 Then, it draws the player's and the opponent's playing pieces according to the default layout of a normal Checkers game.
 The checkerboard and its pieces are displayed ontop of a light blue background.

 ### Notes
 * N/A